-In 2022, Keith Nevison is relocating back to his home state of California to step into the role of director of horticulture and operations at Santa Barbara Botanic Garden.
-With the opening of the Backcountry this June, Nevison is excited to work with the Garden teams in establishing a welcome space for children to have fun and create lasting memories, while learning about the ecological importance of native plants.
+In 2022, Keith Nevison relocated back to his home state of California to step into the role of director of horticulture and operations at the Garden.
+With the opening of the Backcountry in June 2022, Keith has been excited to work with the Garden teams to establish a welcome space for the young and young at heart to have fun and create lasting memories, while learning about the ecological importance of native plants.

-He is coming to Santa Barbara from Virginia, where he most recently served as the farm & natural resource manager at Bundoran Farm, stewarding 2,300 acres (930 hectares) of pastures, forests, and natural areas for a community association.
-In addition, Nevison has spent the last three years cohosting “Virginia Home Grown,” a flagship Virginia Public Media program exploring the delights and challenges of gardening in the commonwealth.
+He moved to Santa Barbara from Virginia, where he served as the farm and natural resource manager at Bundoran Farm, stewarding 2,300 acres (930 hectares) of pastures, forests, and natural areas for a community association.
+In addition, Nevison spent three years cohosting “Virginia Home Grown,” a flagship Virginia Public Media program exploring the delights and challenges of gardening in the commonwealth.
 Prior to that, he served as manager of Monticello’s Thomas Jefferson Center for Historic Plants and launched the Monticello Center for Food and Farming.